st-tech/zr-obp/examples/multiclass/README.md

 - Switch Doubly Robust (Switch-DR)
 - Doubly Robust with Optimistic Shrinkage (DRos)

-For Switch-DR and DRos, we try some different values of hyperparameters.
+For Switch-DR and DRos, we tune the built-in hyperparameters using SLOPE, a data-driven hyperparameter tuning method for OPE estimators.
 See [our documentation](https://zr-obp.readthedocs.io/en/latest/estimators.html) for the details about these estimators.

 ### Files
 - [`./evaluate_off_policy_estimators.py`](./evaluate_off_policy_estimators.py) implements the evaluation of OPE estimators using multi-class classification data.
-- [`./conf/hyperparams.yaml`](./conf/hyperparams.yaml) defines hyperparameters of some machine learning methods used to define regression model.
+- [`./conf/hyperparams.yaml`](./conf/hyperparams.yaml) defines hyperparameters of some ML methods used to define regression model.

 ### Scripts